kokkos/kokkos-core-wiki/docs/source/API/core/execution_spaces.md

 (HIP)=
 ## `Kokkos::HIP`

-`Kokkos::HIP` is an [`ExecutionSpace` type](ExecutionSpaceConcept) representing execution on a device supported by HIP.
+`Kokkos::HIP` <sup>promoted from [Experimental](ExperimentalNamespace) since 4.0</sup> is an [`ExecutionSpace` type](ExecutionSpaceConcept) representing execution on a device supported by HIP.
 Except in rare instances, it should not be used directly, but instead should be used generically as an execution space.
 For details, see [the documentation on the `ExecutionSpace` concept](ExecutionSpaceConcept).

 (HPX)=
 ## `Kokkos::HPX`